scrambldchannel/dashingelephant/blog/2022-02-01-presentations-as-code.md

 <!-- theme: gaia -->
 ```

 Another directive let's you add pagination to slides.
-Again this can either be specified in the front matter or inline:
+Again this can either be specified in the front matter:

 ```markdown
 ---